ItMe12s/Git-Editor/docs/source/service.md

 ## Main files

-- `GitService.cpp`: public API used by UI and hooks
+- `GitService.cpp`: public API used by UI and hooks.
+Also builds the text for the **? changes** viewer
 - `MergeService.cpp`: merge using your version, a friend's version, and a shared starting point
 - `GdgeImportPlanner.cpp`: groups import files into auto-merge vs step-by-step import
+- `GdgeImportMerge.cpp`: rebuilds state and runs the merge during a multi-file import
+- `GdgeExport.cpp`: writes the current level's history to a `.gdge` package
 - `ReconstructionService.hpp`: rebuild level state by walking the commit chain
 - `StateCache.cpp`: keeps up to 64 recently rebuilt levels in memory for speed
 - `CommitSummaryBuilder.cpp`: stats shown in the History list